howard5758/Catastrophic-Forgetting-Report/README.md

 # Catastrophic-Forgetting-Report
+Project on experimenting existing methods and improvements for alleviating catastrophic forgetting using different dataset and gpu setting.
 Report in PDF (unpublished writing sample)